braksator/JCrushSVG/README.md

   - If `false`, will load SVGs from individual JS files on an as-needed basis, reducing loading overhead.
 The SVG function accepts a DOM element and will replace its contents with the SVG once it is loaded.

+- `param` (Boolean, default `false`):
+  - If 'true' will paramaterize the replacement variables for silghtly shorter output.
+  - If 'false' will included the replacement variables in the function body.

 - `appendExt` (Boolean, default: `true`):
   - If `true`, will create the individual JS files with ".svg.js" extensions.
   - If `false`, will create the individual JS files with just ".js" extensions.